whykay-01/computer-networking-net2text-replication/README.md

 # Net2Text Computer Networking

 This is a repo for us to collaborate on all the files / papers we will be working on.
 Please commit appropriately.
-And don't forget to sync the repo once in 2-3 days.
+Don't forget to sync the repo once every 2-3 days.

 # Explanation of our work

+#TODO: finish this after we're done

 ## Database generator